 Rarely happens a deal when someone invests in an idea.
 Believe me, there is nothing in this world that comes cheaper than an idea.
 Execution is the only game in the town.
 If you have at this an idea, the chances are negligible that you could secure funding.

-At this stage the chances of you landing an investor increases substantially.
+At this stage, the chances of you landing an investor increase substantially.